ess-dmsc/forwarder/README.md

 ### Development dependencies

-Development dependencies (including all runtime dependencies) can be installed by using the following command:
+Development dependencies (including all runtime dependencies) can be installed by using the following command

 ```
 pip install -r requirements-dev.txt